 After we dropped our friend Dierk off, we had some serious business to take care of in Nassau: namely buying an outboard.
 Not to mention stocking up on groceries (and rum and beer!), doing laundry, and giving the boat a thorough cleaning.
-Water is so precious in these parts, poor Mata Hari was in need of a good scrub to get all the salt off her decks since the last time we passed this way.
+Water is so precious in these parts that poor Mata Hari was in need of a good scrub to get all the salt off her decks since the last time we passed this way.
 Luckily for us, the marina we were tied up at only charges $8 a day for water (a serious bargain in the Bahamas) so we could scrub to our hearts’ content!

 In between all the projects, we popped into Potter’s Cay a couple of times for conch salad and Kaliks.
 We were afraid it would be a tourist trap, but it turned out to be a pretty fun local hangout.
 While we were there we also got to try some conch skin.
 Unlike the conch meat, which is raw, this is cooked, and talk about chewy!
 I didn’t mind it, other than feeling like I might lose a tooth trying to eat it, but I’m also not gonna go out of my way to eat more.
 Rich got a piece with the eye stalks and let’s just say he wasn’t feeling it.
 Our server (who had the prettiest purple marcel waves) just laughed and said Bahamians love the skin.
 Well, more for them, right?